Simhyeon/gdmarp/docs/meta.md

 * [ ] Make alternative language for m4 and awk in rust.

 #### Dropped todos (However this might change in future)

+- Make it rusty
+Problem is that basic image uses alpine, which doesn't include glibc by default.
+I don't rust port is worth hassling with all the depedencies requirement.

 - Add table alignment option to csv macro
 - Modify csv macro so that user can input font size